LANneeer/algorithms/basics/README.md

 ## How to start?
 1. Variables + Data types
 2. Cycles
-3. Conditions
-4. Functions
+3. Functions
-5. More data types
-6. What is algorithm and types of algorithms
+4. What is algorithm and types of algorithms
-7. OOP
+5. OOP
 ***
 ## P.S.:
 **this block will have comments